Wayfear/PLSBI/readme.md

         MSE calib: 0.112
         MSE CV: 0.339

-Performance: R^2: 0.6358

-X loading:
+X Loading

-Component1, threshold: 1.96, edge num: 38, the result saved in result/original_0_by_rank.edge
+Component1, threshold: 1.96, edge num: 38
-Component2, threshold: 1.96, edge num: 35, the result saved in result/original_1_by_rank.edge
+Component2, threshold: 1.96, edge num: 35
-Component3, threshold: 1.96, edge num: 38, the result saved in result/original_2_by_rank.edge
+Component3, threshold: 1.96, edge num: 38
-Component4, threshold: 1.96, edge num: 35, the result saved in result/original_3_by_rank.edge
+Component4, threshold: 1.96, edge num: 35
-Component5, threshold: 1.96, edge num: 41, the result saved in result/original_4_by_rank.edge
+Component5, threshold: 1.96, edge num: 41
+The result of Component1 saved in fPLS_result/original_0_by_rank.edge The result of Component2 saved in fPLS_result/original_1_by_rank.edge The result of Component3 saved in fPLS_result/original_2_by_rank.edge The result of Component4 saved in fPLS_result/original_3_by_rank.edge The result of Component5 saved in fPLS_result/original_4_by_rank.edge

+Performance
+R2: 0.6358

-Y Loading:
+Y Loading
            Component1  Component2  Component3  Component4  Component5
 Variable1   -0.089953    0.064141   -0.033195    0.109111   -0.048392
 Variable2   -0.082162    0.100282    0.087243   -0.004185   -0.065318